arsalan-khatri/DevelopersHub-Internship-Tasks/README.md

 * **MAE**: $265,925.03
 * **RMSE**: $363,520.58

-## Task 4: Context-Aware Chatbot Using LangChain or RAG (Working Comming Soon)
+## Task 4: Context-Aware Chatbot Using LangChain or RAG

 ### Objective
 Build a conversational chatbot that can remember context and retrieve external information during conversations.